 I just like eating so it wouldn’t be fair to single anything out.
 The food at Watanabe on Miyajima was incredible, each meal had 8 or 9 courses.

-Did the language barrier present problems?
+How was the language barrier, did it present any problems?

 I’ve always been awful at languages but picked up a few words and phrases.
 I quite like the fact that you can go anywhere and that you don’t have to speak the language to enjoy the destination.
 I didn’t have many conversations in Japan, English isn’t spoken regularly, but the language difference was just part of the experience.

-Japanese countryside or city?
+Now for the important questions: Japanese countryside or city?

 Favourite konbini (Japanese corner shop) snack?